janraj/citrix-k8s-node-controller-v2/deploy/README.md

     * Citrix Node Controller

     First three are required for citrix Node controller to monitor k8s events.
 No changes required.
-    Next section defines environment variables required for Citrix Node Controller to configure the NetScaler.
+    Next section defines environment variables required for Citrix Node Controller to configure the Citrix ADC.

  2. Update the following env variables, for Citrix Node Controller bringup.